Contact us

 • Cécile Malaspina (MA 2007) has begun a PhD on Canguilhem at the University of Paris VII.

-• Yesim Yaprak Yildiz (MA 2007) is a Researcher with Amnesty International in London.
+• Yesim Yaprak Yildiz (MA 2007) is a researcher with Amnesty International in London.

 • David Hancock (MA 2006) is writing a PhD on Leo Strauss in the London Graduate School, Kingston University.